laravel/vapor-docs/1.0/resources/queues.md

 :::danger Duplicate Queue Names

 When using custom queue names, it is important to ensure the names are unique between projects and environments.
 You can easily accomplish this by using the `SQS_SUFFIX` environment variable in each environment.
+For example, setting the `SQS_SUFFIX` environment variable to `-production` for your production environment will ensure all Vapor created production queues are suffixed with `-production`.
 :::

 ### Disabling The Queue